Wilson loop invariants and bulk-boundary correspondence in higher-order topological insulators with two anticommuting mirror symmetries: Topological invariants and bulk-boundary correspondence

 A more promising extension is to replace $W_j(\vex k)$ with $W_j(\vex k)+e^{i\beta}CW_j(\vex k)C$ that supplements it with the Wilson loop operator of the unoccupied bands, allowing for a phase shift $e^{i\beta}$.
 For Eq.~\eqref{eq:MWM} to hold for this extended Wilson loop, we must have $e^{i\beta}=\pm1$.
 The Wannier Hamiltonian can now be defined in the full Hilbert space and is block-diagonal in the occupied-unoccupied subspaces.

 While this extended Wannier Hamiltonian properly anticommutes with the momentum-independent mirror operator in the full Hilbert space, its chiral winding number with respect to $M_j$ vanishes.
-This is because for $e^{i\beta}=\pm1$, the Wannier Hamiltonian commutes or anticommutes, respectively, with the chiral operator.
-Therefore by Theorem~\ref{th:uniS} or its Corollary~\ref{cr:C1C2} in the Appendix, respectively, the winding number vanishes.
+This is because for $e^{i\beta}=\pm1$, the Wannier Hamiltonian commutes with the chiral operator $C$ up to a constant $\beta$.
+Therefore, by Theorem~\ref{th:uniS} in the Appendix, the winding number vanishes.
 We have also confirmed this result numerically.

 Since $M_j$ is itself block-diagonal in the occupied-unoccupied subspaces, this means that, with respect to $M_j$, the winding of the Wannier Hamiltonian in the occupied subspace is the opposite of its winding in the unoccupied subspace.
 This may be anticipated from the fact that the unoccupied Wilson loop is obtained by mapping the occupied Wilson loop by the chiral operator $C$, which in turn anticommutes with the mirror operators.
 Therefore, the mirror eigenspaces of the mirror operator in the occupied bands are mapped, by the chiral operator, to the eigenspaces of the mirror operator with the opposite eigenvalue in the unoccupied bands.
 This forces the sum of the windings of the occupied and unoccupied Wilson loops to vanish.